-(b) Acquisition of BeijingWits Medical
+(c) Prior Period acquisition of BeijingWits Medical

 On 15 February 2012 the Company acquired 100% of the common stock of BeijingWits Medical Consulting Co.
-Limited ("BeijingWits Medical"), a leading Chinese CRO, for an initial cash consideration of \$9.0 million.
+Limited (BeijingWits Medical), a leading Chinese CRO, for an initial cash consideration of \$9.0 million.
 BeijingWits Medical offers full-service clinical development capabilities and has a strong track record in clinical trial execution in China.
 It is a renowned expert in Chinese regulatory processes and a leading advocate of International Conference on Harmonisation Good Clinical Practice ("ICH GCP") in China.
 In addition to boosting the Company's service capabilities in the region, BeijingWits Medical will also strengthen the Company's presence through the addition of over 100 highly qualified and experienced professionals in Beijing, Shanghai, Chengdu, Guangzhou, Wuhan and Hong Kong.
 Further consideration of up to \$7.0 million may become payable if certain performance milestones are achieved in respect of periods up to 31 December 2013.
-At 31 December 2012 the Company has recorded a liability of \$7.0 million in respect of the additional consideration.
+On 13 June 2013 the Company paid \$3.8 million in relation to the remaining performance milestones for the year ended 31 December 2012.
+At 31 December 2013 the Company has recorded a liability of \$3.2 million in respect of the additional consideration.